collinbarrett/wp-vps-build-guide/README.md

 # wp-vps-build-guide
 A verbose build guide for a modern, high-performance WordPress production VPS.

-**This guide is a work in progress.
-Feel free to look it over, but it is currently incomplete.**

 ## Intro
 This project aims to provide a straightforward, albeit lengthy, all-inclusive build guide for a low-budget, high-performance WordPress hosting solution.
 For as little as $5/mo., one can develop a cutting edge hosting stack for his or her projects.
 The instructions are verbose so that developers with little server administration experience can track.